cyberbotics/webots/docs/discord/technical-questions.md

 [https://stackoverflow.com/questions/54557696/changing-global-coordinate-frame-in-webots](https://stackoverflow.com/questions/54557696/changing-global-coordinate-frame-in-webots)

-`@Luftwaffel` on Stackoverflow there is a question about coordinate system conversion.
+`@Simon Steinmann` on Stackoverflow there is a question about coordinate system conversion.
 Which is answered in a very comprehensive manner discussing demerits as well.

-##### Luftwaffel 04/29/2020 18:11:58
+##### Simon Steinmann [Moderator] 04/29/2020 18:11:58
 Hey, how do I change the coordinate system, so the world has z as vertical?

 ##### David Mansolino [cyberbotics] 04/29/2020 14:50:13